-- · This appliance is approved for mobile home installations when not installed in a sleeping room and when an outside combustion air inlet is provided. - · The structural integrity of the mobile home floor, ceiling, and walls must be maintained. - The appliance must be properly grounded to the frame of the mobile home with #8 copper ground wire, and chimney must be listed to UL103 HT or a listed UL-1777 full length six inch (152mm) diameter liner must be used. - · Outside Air Kit, part OAK-ACC must be installed in a mobile home installation.
+- This appliance is approved for mobile home installations when not installed in a sleeping room and when an outside combustion air inlet is provided. - The structural integrity of the mobile home floor, ceiling, and walls must be maintained. - The appliance must be properly grounded to the frame of the mobile home with #8 copper ground wire, and use only listed double-wall connector pipe. - Outside Air Kit, part OAK-ACC must be installed in a mobile home installation.